-This is where specialist recruiters like Richard Lloyd can be incredibly helpful as they have the data at their fingertips.
+This is where recruiters like Richard Lloyd can be incredibly helpful as they have the data at their fingertips.
 It’s important to know the current market rates as demanding a salary that is too high will likely make you seem unaffordable or out of touch with the current market.
-Take a look at our Sydney Accounting Salaries report for an idea of where your role sits on the scale.
+As salaries haven't moved over the last 12 months, download our 2020 Sydney Accounting Salaries report for an idea of where your role sits on the scale.

 Prioritising references will also help to ensure everything is in order.
 If an employer comes across any gaping holes or conflicting information, then it could raise some red flags.

-If there are certain ‘must-have’ terms to accepting an Accounting job, they need to be mentioned early in the process.
-Whether it’s an upcoming holiday, a half-day every second Friday or remote working arrangements, dropping a significant request at the last minute will just serve to increase tension and could bring your integrity in to question.
+If there are certain ‘must-have’ terms to accepting an accounting job, they need to be mentioned to your Recruiter early in the process so that they can be managed appropriately.
+Whether it’s an upcoming holiday, a half-day every second Friday, or remote working arrangements, dropping a significant request at the last minute could bring your integrity into question.

 On a similar note, ultimatums are never a good idea either.
 This is a collaborative process, which means requests and negotiations are generally fine, but there is no place for demands.
 Only accepting a job if certain conditions are met can indicate to the employer that you’re difficult to work with, which will cause more problems than an offer that’s below expectations.
 It is important that any requests are fair.

-When it comes to Accounting job offers, remember that nothing is certain until the contract is signed.
+When it comes to being offered a job in accounting or finance in Sydney, remember that nothing is certain until the contract is signed.
 By avoiding these common mistakes and showing transparency at every step, potential employers will have no reason to doubt your integrity/ability nor any cause to discontinue the process at the final stage.

 If you need further advice or are looking for support in your Sydney Accounting job search, get in touch.